MTG/DCASE-models/docs/source/tutorial.rst

     scaler.fit(data_gen_train)

 It is also possible to scale the data as it is being loaded from the disk, for instance, when training the model.
-To do so, the :class:`~:dcase_models.data.Scaler` can be passed to the :class:`~dcase_models.data.DataGenerator` after its initialization.
+To do so, the :class:`~dcase_models.data.Scaler` can be passed to the :class:`~dcase_models.data.DataGenerator` after its initialization.

 .. code-block:: python